Société de transport de Montréal: Facilities

 STM buses are operated out of a number of garages located around the city.
-They are Anjou, Frontenac, LaSalle, Legendre, Mont-Royal, Stinson, St-Denis, and St-Laurent.
-St-Michel stores vehicles for Paratransit.
+They are Anjou, Bellechasse, Frontenac, LaSalle, Legendre, Mont-Royal, Stinson, St-Denis, and St-Laurent.
+St-Michel formally stores vehicles for Paratransit.
 The surface routes are divided into several divisions.
 Individual divisions have a superintendent, an on-duty mobile supervisor, a communications centre, and a garage facility tasked with managing the division's vehicle fleet and routes.

 Metro trains are stored in the four garages at Angrignon, Beaugrand, Montmorency and Saint-Charles and there are three maintenance facilities at Duvernay, Plateau d'Youville and Viau.